agosztolai/RVGP/README.md

 d.random_vector_field(seed=1)
 ```

 You can then run vector diffusion on it to 'smooth it out'.
-The parameter ```t``` is the diffusion time, with larger value resulting in smoother fields.
+The parameter ```t``` is the diffusion time, with a larger value resulting in smoother fields.

 ```
 d.smooth_vector_field(t=100)